Robin Hutson

 Robin Hutson OBE (born 1957) is a British hotelier, listed by The Caterer in 2019 as the UK's second most powerful hotelier.

 Early life

-At the age of 14, his parents decided that he should attend a grammar school in Surrey, rather than London.
+When he was 14, his parents decided that he should attend a grammar school in Surrey, rather than London.
 He did not do well at school and left without attending sixth form.
 He went on to study hotel and catering operations at Brooklands College in Weybridge, earning an OND.

 Career

 Hutson started his career as a management trainee with The Savoy Hotel Company, starting at Claridge's, as a waiter and then The Berkeley.
 He then moved to the Hôtel de Crillon in Paris, and after a spell at Elbow Beach in Bermuda was appointed general manager of Chewton Glen at 28 years old.

 In 1994, Hutson co-founded the Hotel du Vin chain with Gerard Basset.
 In 2004, they sold the company for £66 million.
 He was chairman of the Soho House Group until 2009.

 Since 2009, Hutson has worked closely with chemicals billionaire Jim Ratcliffe on several projects, and Ratcliffe spent £40 million on the Lime Wood hotel in Hampshire, which Hutson runs.
 They met because their children were at school together.
 Home Grown Hotels is an equal shares partnership between Hutson, his management team and Ratcliffe.